a-ignatov-parc/requirejs-sandbox/README.md

 		});
 		```

-	* **callback** *Type: Function*
+	* **success** *Type: Function*

-		> You can specify callback handler for sandbox creating process.
+		> You can specify success handler for sandbox creating process.
 When sandbox will be created it will execute passed function with 2 arguments: `sandbox.require` and `sandbox.define` functions.

 		`this` will be an api object that contains next fields: